 The colourful facades of many of the buildings in Old Town can make you feel like you’re in a real life Disney film.

-The two buildings on the top left are restaurants which can be found on Meistaru iela (iela = street), whilst on the right is the entrance to St Peters Church.
-On the bottom left is one of the Three Brothers, a building complex consisting of three houses which form the oldest complex of dwelling houses in Riga, and on the bottom right is 1221 Restaurant on Jauniela iela.
+Below on the left is one of the Three Brothers, a building complex consisting of three houses which form the oldest complex of dwelling houses in Riga, and on the right is 1221 Restaurant on Jauniela iela.

 The Famous Art Nouveau District